danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 - We have no one but ourselves to blame if something goes awry
 - Logging and monitoring has to be set up manually
-- All configuration has to be done ourselves
 - [Point-in-time-recovery is not supported at the moment](https://github.com/mariadb-operator/mariadb-operator/issues/507)
+- All configurations and updates have to be done by us

 ##### Pros